Durable good

 In economics, a durable good or a hard good or consumer durable is a good that does not quickly wear out or, more specifically, one that yields utility over time rather than being completely consumed in one use.
 Items like bricks could be considered perfectly durable goods because they should theoretically never wear out.
 Highly durable goods such as refrigerators or cars usually continue to be useful for several years of use, so durable goods are typically characterized by long periods between successive purchases.

+Nondurable goods or soft goods (consumables) are the opposite of durable goods.
+They may be defined either as goods that are immediately consumed in one use or ones that have a lifespan of less than three years.
+Examples of nondurable goods include fast-moving consumer goods such as food, cosmetics, cleaning products, medication, clothing, packaging and fuel.
+While durable goods can usually be rented as well as bought, nondurable goods generally are not rented, apart from some clothing categories (e.g. formal wear rentals).

+Durable goods are typically replaced due to obsolescence rather than breakdown.

+Role in economy

 Durable goods are known to form an imperative part of economic production.
 This can be exemplified from the fact that personal expenditures on durables exceeded the total value of $800 billion in 2000.
 In the year 2000 itself, durable goods production composed of approximately 60 percent of aggregate production within the manufacturing sector in the United States.

+Examples

-Examples of consumer durable goods include bicycles, books, household goods (home appliances, consumer electronics, furniture, tools, etc.), sports equipment, jewelry, medical equipment, and toys.
+Examples of consumer durable goods include housing, vehicles, books, household goods (home appliances, consumer electronics, furniture, musical instruments, tools, etc.), sports equipment, jewelry, medical equipment, and toys.

-Nondurable goods or soft goods (consumables) are the opposite of durable goods.
-They may be defined either as goods that are immediately consumed in one use or ones that have a lifespan of less than three years.

-Examples of nondurable goods include fast-moving consumer goods such as cosmetics and cleaning products, food, condiments, fuel, beer, cigarettes and tobacco, medication, office supplies, packaging and containers, paper and paper products, personal products, rubber, plastics, textiles, clothing, and footwear.

-While durable goods can usually be rented as well as bought, nondurable goods generally are not rented.